How To Use A Microphone For The Best First Impression

 The third image where the mic is in my lap and angled way from my mouth is how some people hold a mic when giving their 30-second pitch.
 I’ve seen audience members have dramatic responses to the person speaking when they’re not talking into the microphone.
 People roll their eyes, they yell at the speaker that they can’t hear them, or they make comments under their breath.
 These are terrible responses to receive you’re making a first impression.

-How To Use A Microphone: Loud Voices Still Need A Microphone
+When Learning How To Use A Microphone Remember, Loud Voices Still Need A Microphone

 For those of you who have naturally loud voices and can project them across a room, you still need to use the microphone.
 The reason being, the poor people sitting around you don’t want to listen to yelling across the room.
 It’s uncomfortable and can put people on edge.
 When you speak into a mic in a normal voice, it’s much more pleasant to listen too.